brenoxav/news-scraper/README.md

 ### Usage

-- Go into the the project's root directory "news-craper"
+- Go into the the project's root directory "news-scraper"
 - Execute the "main.rb" file

 ```